Crop Monitor for Early Warning

 For detailed description of the pie chart please see description box on the bottom of the page.

-Regional Outlook: Forecast below-average March to May rains may worsen conditions in drought-affected areas
+Regional Outlook: Forecast below-average MAM rains likely to worsen drought conditions in eastern East Africa

-There are growing concerns about worsening drought conditions in the eastern Horn of Africa, as the October-November-December (OND) 2024 rainy season ended with below-average rainfall in Somalia and parts of northeastern Kenya and southern Ethiopia.
-The upcoming March-April-May (MAM) 2025 season will likely be drier and hotter than normal.
+The dry season is coming to an end in eastern East Africa.
+The October-November-December 2024 rainy season ended with below-average rainfall in Somalia and parts of northeastern Kenya and southern Ethiopia.

 Source: UCSB Climate Hazards Center